Raptyyy/vr-guide/res-and-reprojection.md

 ### Resolution
 Unlike monitors, VR headsets dont have a "native" resolution because of [barrel distortion](https://github.com/user-attachments/assets/cc384ebe-96b5-4272-a26b-cf7a3eb14afe) which reduces detail in the center part of the image, to counteract that we need to supersample - use a higher resolution.
-It is important to set the resolution as high as possible while also trying not to sacrifice performance.
+It is important to set the resolution as high as possible while also trying to avoid sacrificing performance.
 Start with 100% or 1.0x resolution (can also be called render scale) and adjust as needed based on Quality and Performance.
 On some headsets (like Pimax) 100% can already be very high resolution, you might have to lower it to get good performance.